Before a hearing is held

 Briefs of evidence

 A brief of evidence is a statement of what a witness will say when giving their evidence.
 Generally, you will be directed to file briefs of evidence and serve them on the party before the hearing, according to a timetable made by a judge.
-They will form the basis of evidence given orally at the hearing.
+They will form the basis of evidence spoken at the hearing.

 Find out more about witness briefs.
 [PDF, 107 KB]